alextbradley/alextbradley.github.io/_pages/publications.md

 **A. T. Bradley**, C. Y. Lai, N. B. Coffey
 *In review at Nature Climate Change*

-* Quantifying and attributing the role of anthropogenic climate change in industrial-era retreat of the Pine Island Glacier **A. T. Bradley**, D. T. Bett, C. R. Williams, R. J. Arthern, P. R. Holland, J. Byrne, T. L. Edwards
+* Detection and attribution of the role of anthropogenic climate change in industrial-era retreat of the Pine Island Glacier
+**A. T. Bradley**, D. T. Bett, C. R. Williams, R. J. Arthern, P. R. Holland, J. Byrne, T. L. Edwards
 *In review at The Cryosphere*